linhongseba/ClusterandSummaryKPartite/README.md

         For sentiment clustering with 2 clusters, if we assume positive is dimension 1, then if a word i is positive, sf0(i)=[1,0]; if a word i is negative, sf0[i]=[0,1], and for other words that we do not have any prior knowledge, sf0[i]=[0.5,0.5] or sf0[i]=[0,0].

+# Graph Summarization
+ Please go to the WiKi page  for more details